Table of Contents

 - Visit Kyanjin Gompa

-Kyanjin Gompa, a Buddhist religious heritage, is the best highlight of our Langtang Valley trek.
+Kyanjin Gompa, a Buddhist religious heritage, is the best highlights of Langtang Valley trek.
 This Gompa was made on a rock resembling camel ribs about 300 years ago.
-In Tibetan, Kyan translates to “camel”, and jin is called “ribs.”
+In Tibetan, Kyan translates to “camel,” and jin is called “ribs.”
 The people here came from Tibet a very long time about and started to build their lives based on Tibetan myths and folklore.

 Kyanjin Gompa Trek started almost half a century back, and the very first tea house was made in Kyanjin in 1981.
 Since then, the villagers have made many great hotels and lodges with every construction material carried on a camel’s back.